Ecdosis/Compare/README.md

 returns a HTML string containing the merged markup+text+differences.
-It should be used in conjunction with the [compare Drupal module](https://github.com/Ecdosis/ecdosis-front/tree/master/compare), which displays the result in a two-way or three-way view.
+It should be used in conjunction with the [compare Drupal module](https://github.com/Ecdosis/ecdosis-front/tree/master/compare), which displays the result in a two-way or three-way view, or with the table module, which visualises an MVD via a table.